 Blueberry buckle is classic good food.
 Just like your grandma would have made, this is a moist, tender cake studded with blueberries and blanketed with a buttery, cinnamony streusel.

-I looked up why blueberry buckle has the name “buckle” in it, and didn’t get a very good answer.
+And why *Buckle* you ask?
 Apparently, it has to do with the batter buckling due to the berries and crumb topping.
-Hmmm…

 Well, whatever the reason, it is yummy and deserving of a name that sets it apart.